alceanicu/zce/README.md

 ### MOBILE app (V 1.1.0 - beta) - soon

-## License - MIT
+## License

+This package is licensed under the [MIT](http://opensource.org/licenses/MIT) license.

-### THIS APP IS NOT FINISHED - SOME FEATURE MIGHT NOT WORK YET
+#### THIS APP IS NOT FINISHED - SOME FEATURE MIGHT NOT WORK YET

-### Disclaimer: This app is not affiliated with or endorsed by PHP Group or ZEND
+#### Disclaimer: This app is not affiliated with or endorsed by PHP Group or ZEND